-- Normal (N) Signal received from gas detection is at safe levels. - Warning (W) Gases have been detected at warning levels. - Alarm (A) Gases have been detected at alarm levels.
+- Normal (N) Gases have been detected at safe levels. - Warning (W) Gases have been detected at warning levels. - Alarm (A) Gases have been detected at alarm levels.

-For the standard 0-20 mA output, the warning and alarm levels are not relevant.
 The user chooses these alarm levels at the controller.
 The receiver output is 4 mA at zero reading and 20 mA for full-scale reading.
 Warning and alarm states can be seen through the LED, RS-485, and HART[®].
 If the RS-485 output is used, the receiver changes its status from "N" to "W" at warning level, and to "A" at alarm level.